icedq/icedq-docs/docs/embedded-cluster-icedq-install.md

 ### Initial User Setup

-Follow below steps in the Authentication section to set up the super administrator of the application.
+Follow the below steps in the Authentication section to set up the super administrator of the application.

 1. Provide the username `default is admin` and password of the super administrator